DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/compression/_index.md

 - Especially beneficial for transient-rich instruments, this technique allows for aggressive compression without sacrificing the clarity of the original performance, keeping the music's dynamics lively.
 - It's a favored technique among professionals for its ability to maintain the essence of the original sound while still benefiting from the sustain and body added by compression.
 - To counteract loudness bias and ensure a balanced mix, it's recommended to group both signals and adjust their overall level together, preventing the common pitfall of overemphasizing the processed signal.
+- In Reaper, we can do this using an FX container running in parallel with the original track.
+Then control the wet/dry mix of the container.

 {{%/ note %}}